Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Results

 The second is the position of Normandy within the Anglo-Norman realm. \fig~\ref{fig:Uhat-poHB2aRS6} shows that early in this period (before about 1100) Norman bishoprics enjoyed high status, but that this declined from the early twelfth century.
 This change is particularly marked for Avranches, Bayeux and Évreux, whilst no English bishoprics show a comparable trend.
 This should inform the ongoing debate about the relationship between England and Normandy (\citet{bates2013normans}, chapter 5).
 This change might represent a principled decision by royal scribes to rank Norman bishops lower in precedence than their English counterparts, or it might be explained politically.
 The smaller Norman dioceses may have been less attractive to ambitious clergymen, and there were periods when Normandy and England were ruled separately (most notably, 1144-54), so that Norman bishops were external to the English kingdom.

 The third concerns how far the behaviour of individual bishops could change their status.
 Bishops were active politically and could fall into disgrace.
 Thus, Bishop Nigel of Ely had high status for a junior bishop in the 1130s, but from his disgrace in 1139 his status fell, contrary to the usual pattern.
 Nigel’s pattern is unique; it is not replicated by that for other disgraced bishops, such as Ranulf Flambard of Durham after 1100 and Alexander of Lincoln after 1139.
 These differences presumably reflect the nature of the disgrace itself.

-The estimated partial order relations are in line with what we expect in light of known political favour and the emphasis on seniority demonstrated here.
-For example, Henry of Blois and Odo of Bayeux, who were closely related to the royal house (Odo was William the Conqueror's half-brother, and Henry was Stephen's brother), are highly ranked.
-Referring to \fig~\ref{CPO-poHB17aRS4-all} in \app~\ref{app:poHB2aRS6}, although Henry did well from the start, until 1135 he shares top spot in consensus orders with Roger of Salisbury.
+The estimated poset relations accord with known political favour.
+For example, Henry of Blois and Odo of Bayeux, who were related to the royal house (Odo was William the Conqueror's half-brother, and Henry was Stephen's brother), are highly ranked.
+Referring to \fig~\ref{CPO-poHB17aRS4-all} in \app~\ref{app:poHB2aRS6}, although Henry (52) did well from the start, until 1134 he shares top spot in consensus orders with Roger of Salisbury (29).
 From this date he is promoted ahead of anyone else.
 This suggests that his brother becoming king in 1135 had an impact on his position.

-The orders seem relatively shallow, with a group of middle-ranked bishops and a few above or below as typified by 1124 in \fig~\ref{CPO-poHB17aRS4-all}.
+Referring to \fig~\ref{CPO-poHB17aRS4-all}, reconstructed orders seem relatively shallow, typically one (1097) or two (1124) groups of middle-ranked bishops and a few above or below.
 We may be concerned that this reflects an overly informative prior and differences in how often bishops witness.
-We tested this by simulating synthetic data in which the true partial orders were total orders (see \app~\ref{app:synth-total-orders}), but with the same list memberships as the real data.
+We tested this by simulating synthetic data in which the true posets were total orders (see \app~\ref{app:synth-total-orders}), but with the same list memberships as the real data.
 We reconstructed the true total orders well.
 If the true orders were total orders we would see this in our analysis.